 Our goal is to help alleviate financial barriers while empowering and advancing for our future generation of Black women in healthcare.
 Our target audience is black women of African descent (i.e. African-American, Black, African, Afro-Caribbean, etcetera).
 However, our resources are open to all minorities!
 All donations are used to provide scholarships to doctoral degree applicants!

 Tyona Golden, MSMS

 Tyona (Ty) Golden, born and raised on the Southside of Chicago attended the University of Kentucky, where she obtained a Bachelor's degree in Economics with a double minor in Political Science and International Business.
 As a career changer, she attended a post-baccalaureate program at the University of Michigan and completed her Master of Science in Medical Sciences at the University of Kentucky.
-She is a first-year medical school student at the Southern Illinois University School of Medicine.
+She is a second-year medical school student at the Southern Illinois University School of Medicine.

 After applying for medical school, Ty began to reflect on the total costs of the application process and the financial burden this can have on the student and their family—thus Science Sistas, Inc. came to be.
 Ty is passionate about health disparities, empowering women, and helping to reduce hardships faced by members of the various communities in which she belongs.